 In addition to suffering for your own sins, there are a number of texts in the Hebrew Bible that indicate some sins will be punished for several generations.
 Idolatry, for example, carried a punishment for three more generations.
 Frequently kings were not directly punished for their rebellion, but their sons or grandsons are killed, ending their line.

 Another possibility for a man born blind is that he sinned in the womb.
-For most of us, the idea of a prenatal sin is difficult to understand.
-The rabbinic Genesis Rabbah suggests that Esau was “hated” and Jacob “loved” because he had committed sin in the womb.
+For most of us, the idea of a prenatal sin is difficult to understand (not to mention a little bit frightening!)
+The rabbinic Genesis Rabbah suggests Esau was “hated” and Jacob “loved” because he had committed sin in the womb:

 Jesus denies a “universal principle” that sin and sickness are connected.
 There may be cases, (Miriam, Paul’s comments to the Corinthians about their abuse of the Lord’s supper), but not all sickness can be connected to a specific sin.
 Generally, alcohol abuse often leads to a natural physical consequence; this natural result hardly a judgment of God!

-Jesus rejects the normal explanations for the blindness of the man.
-He was born blind so that God’s power might be displayed in him (John 9:3-5).
+In fact, Jesus says the man was born blind so that God’s power might be displayed in him (John 9:3-5).
 The blind were considered unclean and were always excluded from Temple worship.
 Since they are blind, they cannot know when they might contact some unclean thing, therefore they could never be allowed to go up to the Temple to worship.

-Jesus already declared he is the “light of the world” (John 8:12).
-Now he will demonstrate this by illuminating the darkness of the blind man.
-John 9 is connected to the previous via “the light of the world.”
+Once again Jesus declares he is the light of the world (cf. 8:12).
+In this case, the light will illuminate the darkness of the blind man.
+This chapter is connected to the previous via “the light of the world.”
+Carson comments that this is what happens when someone who is blind encounters the “light of the world.”